 9 control patients were treated with progesterone due to clinical deterioration prior to Day 7 (n = 6, 27%) or absence of clinical improvement by Day 7 (n = 3, 14%).
 No information on whether this deviation was consistent with the trial protocol since the protocol was not available.

-Data were analyzed using intention-to-treat analysis.
+Data for the outcome were analyzed using intention-to-treat analysis.
+This method was considered appropriate to estimate the effect of assignment to intervention.
 The participants in the control group that received progesterone were analyzed with imputation (last observation carried forward) in the group they were randomized to.

 |Missing outcome data||

-Risk assessed to be low for the outcomes : Mortality.
-WHO score 6 and above.
-WHO score 7 and above.
+Risk assessed to be low for the outcomes: Mortality (D28).
+WHO score 7 and above (D28).
 Serious adverse events.

 |Measurement of the outcome||

-Risk assessed to be some concerns for the outcome: WHO score 6 and above.
+Risk assessed to be low for the outcome: WHO score 7 and above (D28).

 |Selection of the reported results||